 which may not be representative of ‘typical’ conditions.
 There are specific procedures in place for the use of diffusion

 tubes to allow results to be compared to national air quality standards and results of monitoring carried out by local

 Recent advances in small sensors offer of exciting opportunities for citizen science and for people to measure

 their own pollution exposure.
 However these sensors are normally based on technologies that were first developed

 for workplaces and they can give misleading results when used to measure the pollution that we experience in everyday London.
 Defra’s independent Air Quality Expert Group (AQEG) are developing on going guidance on this field https://uk-air.defra.gov.uk/library/aqeg/pollution-sensors.php .

 indoor air quality can be tricky, as there are many possible sources of pollution, and it can be hard to

 know where and when to measure.

-- Some community groups get involved in diffusion tube projects, a good example of which is
+- Some community groups get involved in diffusion tube projects.

 - Some London Boroughs do use diffusion tubes, for example